 Station Design and Configurations

 Rural stations were (and still are) typically much more utilitarian.
-While urban terminals sometimes offered level-boarding from cast concrete platforms, rural stations were typically at ground level, featuring a brick or paved platform (or in some cases no platform at all!).
+While urban terminals sometimes offered level-boarding from cast concrete platforms, rural train stations were typically at ground level, featuring a brick or paved platform (or in some cases no platform at all!).
 Any structures would generally be grouped together on the same side of the track, and often boarding only occurs from this side (regardless of whether there is more than one track or not).
 A siding known as a team track would usually be present, either leading to the freight house, or to an open area for loading freight into trucks.
-In the early steam era, most stations would also include a water tower to help cool down locomotives.
+In the early steam era, most stations would also include a water tower to help cool down locomotive trains.

 Commuter stations fall somewhere in the middle.
-They can either provide level or ground level boarding and will typically feature long platforms for each track.
+They can either provide level or ground level boarding and will typically feature long platforms for each railroad track.
 Although the architecture of commuter stations usually appears similar to rural stations, they are much more passenger focused.
 They are generally designed to discourage people from crossing the track, with fencing installed between the lines and either an underpass or overpass for moving between platforms.
 Commuter stations usually don’t feature sidings or freight amenities.

 What Should I Include for My Era?